oils-for-unix/oils/doc/oil-vs-python.md

 - No "accidentally quadratic"
   - No `in` for array/list membership.
 Only dict membership.
   - The `++=` operator on strings doesn't exist
+- Bools and integers are totally separate types.
+Oil is like JavaScript, where they aren't equal: `true !== 1`.
+In Python, they are equal: `True == 1`.

 ## Related Links